jschicht/RawCopy/readme.txt

 For image files the volume letter in the /FileNamePath: parameter is ignored.

+When specifying device paths in /FileNamePath it is possible to access attached devices that does not have any volumes mounted.
+Examples are HarddiskVolume1, Harddisk0Partition2, HarddiskVolumeShadowCopy1, PhysicalDrive1.

 The /WriteFSInfo: parameter can be useful when scripting since SectorsPerCluster and MFTRecordSize is used with LogFileParser and Mft2Csv.